Welcome back! Here’s Chapter One if you missed it.

 She takes the tray and hurriedly places it on the dresser, then gathers the music.
 The innkeeper looks around.

-All kinds of folks coming and going as of late.
+All sorts of folks coming and going as of late.

 It seems that way.